Ethnic groups in Metro Detroit

-Non-Latino whites
+White/European Americans

 In the early 20th century, white immigrants from Europe and migrants from the Southern United States moved into the eastside of Detroit and established ethnic groups began moving to more outlying areas.
 Around World War I ethnic Poles were the largest ethnic group in Detroit.
 In the early 20th century, "native"-born whites, Scots-Irish Appalachian hill people, former farmhands from Midwestern states, and wealthier descendants of older ethnic groups in Detroit lived in outlying areas of Detroit.
 Steve Babson, author of Working Detroit: The Making of a Union Town, wrote that "native" whites dominated these outlying areas.
 Immigrants from English-speaking countries lived throughout the city of Detroit, and Highland Park's concentration of those immigrants was higher than average.

 From 1990 to 2000 over half of the white population that remained in Detroit left the city.
 As of 2000, Livonia was 96% white, making it the city in the United States with over 100,000 people that had the highest percentage of white people.
 From 2013 to 2014 the white population in the City of Detroit rose by 8,000; this was the first significant increase in the white population there since 1950.

-Albanians
+Albanian American

 The organization Global Detroit stated that the largest group of ethnic Albanians not in Europe is in Metro Detroit.
 As of 2014, 4,800 ethnic Albanians live in Macomb County, making up the fourth-largest ethnic group, and the highest concentration of Albanians in Metro Detroit.